emschwartz/ilp3/README.md

 - [x] Save payment channel claims to disk
 - [x] Standalone XRP payment channel claim submitter
 - [ ] Connector should recognize local routes
-- [ ] Auto-fund payment channel when balance is too low
+- [ ] Figure out how to become a receiver (i.e. get the connector to create a channel to you)
 - [ ] Connector dynamically adjusts users' minimum balance
-- [ ] Figure out how to become a receiver (i.e. get the connector to create a channel to you)
 - [ ] Auto-connect to connectors and save config (env file or db?)
 - [ ] Bitcoin payment channel support
 - [ ] Ethereum payment channel support (ideally including ERC 20 tokens)